dfsnow/sno.ws/content/writing/2023-11-25-exporting-jellyfin-stats-to-grafana.md

     DATETIME("now", "localtime", "-60 seconds")
 ```

-Hitting the `/user_usage_stats/submit_custom_query` endpoint with this query effectively returns all currently playing Jellyfin media, which is exactly what I wanted.
-All that's left to do now is export the results to Prometheus.
+Hitting the `/user_usage_stats/submit_custom_query` endpoint with this query effectively returns all currently playing Jellyfin media, which is exactly what I needed.
+The final piece of the puzzle was figuring out how to export the results to Prometheus.

 <p class="notice">
 If your Grafana instance is on the same machine as Jellyfin, it might be easier to skip Prometheus entirely.
 Simply use the <a href="https://grafana.com/grafana/plugins/frser-sqlite-datasource/">Grafana SQLite plugin</a> to add the Playback Reporting Plugin database file as a Grafana datasource directly.